AlexsisMCB/thoughtbox/README.md

 ## Description

 This is a blog site for fellow techs/developers!
-Feel free to share, ask questions, or even comment and give feedback!
+Feel free to share, ask questions, or even comment and give feedback on this website!

 ## Views
 ![image](https://user-images.githubusercontent.com/64288510/91678516-68953d00-eb0b-11ea-981a-3c00f06a8821.png)